Artworks & exhibitions by Chinese artists - example

 Who is photographer Hai Bo?

-Who is Hai Bo?
 Hai Bo, born in 1962, is a photographer with special interests in intangible photography.
 His works usually aim at documenting changes in the social and economic environments of society.
-The main characteristic that defines Hai’s aesthetic is the fact that he captures the everyday moment and, at the same time, tries …
+The main characteristic that defines Hai’s aesthetic is the fact that he captures the everyday moment and, at the same time, tries to compare the beauty

 Zeng Fanzhi’s Last supper – One of China’s most expensive paintings

-Li Wei’s work is anything but cautious or wary.
+Li Wei’s work is anything but cautious.
 In fact, it can be described as peculiar or quirky, depending on your perception of life.
 Characterized by bodies that are often positioned in near-impossible angles, such as buried in windscreens and toppling off skyscrapers, Li Wei’s bizarre works are distinctive.
-Li Wei was …
+His popularity and rise to fame were

 Huaxi is China’s richest village.
 Shi Yangkun took these photos

-China’s model socialst village is also it’s richest At the middle of the 1980s the collectivization process ended up failing in China.
+At the middle of the 1980s the collectivization process ended up failing in China.
 But even so, there are repercussions to deal with and the countryside in particular still retains some of the ideas such as individualism, privatization or marketization.
-There are villages like Huaxi, Nanjie or …
+There are villages like Huaxi, Nanjie or Dazhai that continue to be collectivized.
+This is

 Yue-Minjun-Garbage-Hill-acrylic-on-canvas-2003-feat